-As an Admissions Board member, you are aware that your school is about to deliver a highly specialised course, which is technically UNCLASSIFIED, but you also know that sensitive topics involving Defence-related topics are crucial and central to the course outcomes and objectives.
+If you are part of a school that delivers highly specialised courses, which maybe technically UNCLASSIFIED, then know it maybe true that sensitive topics that involve Defence-related topics are crucial and central to the course outcomes and objectives.

-Q. Have you ever thought about screening student’s background in order to safeguard that highly valued information?
+Q. Have you ever thought about screening students’ background in order to safeguarding national security and that highly valued intellectual property and information?

 Q1.
 How is suitability specifically determined, what is the actual process and what is / is not covered?

 Q2.
 Who determines the threshold between an applicant being suitable and not?